kjhooper/CovidTO/README.md

 Predict the counts of each Toronto neighbourhood and which neighbourhoods are expected to have outbreaks a day to days in advance.

+## To Use:

+1. Download datasets from section Data Collection save in src/NN
+2. Ensure the Toronto Covid Data is sorted Oldest to Newest by Episode Date
+3. Download requirements.txt
+4. run runfile.py in src/NN

 ## Approach
 ### Data Collection
 Data was collected from publicaaly available souces listed below.